 I’m the broad behind Broadside, Caitlin Kelly, a career journalist.

-A National Magazine Award winner, I’m a former staffer at The Globe and Mail, Montreal Gazette and New York Daily News, writing freelance for The New York Times since 1990.
-My other website has clips, resume, and dozens of useful writing tips.
+A National Magazine Award winner, I’m a former reporter and feature writer at The Globe and Mail, Montreal Gazette and New York Daily News, writing freelance for The New York Times since 1990.

 Six of my posts have been Freshly Pressed; here’s the second most recent, about why saying thank you is so important.

-I also offer webinars and individual coaching — by email, phone or Skype — for bloggers, freelance writers, new or aspiring non-fiction authors — anyone who aims to please demanding readers and editors.
-I’m passionate about helping others achieve their writing and blogging goals, I offer practical tips, insights and advice.
+I offer webinars, ($150 for 90 minutes) and individual coaching ($250/hour) — in person here in New York, by phone or via Skype, helpful for bloggers, freelance writers, new or aspiring non-fiction authors and public relations pro’s, with lots of practical tips, insights and advice.

-My new book is “Malled: My Unintentional Career In Retail” , a memoir of my time selling outdoor clothing in an upscale suburban New York mall.
-It’s a no-holds-barred look at life behind the counter — and a detailed analysis of the American retail industry, the nation’s third-largest, and its biggest source of new jobs.
+My latest book is “Malled: My Unintentional Career In Retail” , a memoir of selling clothing in an upscale suburban New York mall.
+It’s a no-holds-barred look at life behind the counter — and a detailed analysis of the American retail industry, the nation’s third-largest, and biggest source of new jobs.

-It was published in China in July 2013, and was nominated for the 2012 Hillman Prize, given annually to a work of “journalism in service of the common good.”
+It was published in China and nominated for the Hillman Prize, given annually to a work of “journalism in service of the common good.”